WE MET BEFORE?

 Narcissists are frequently

-'super-givers,' but authentic intimacy/closeness is often
+'super-givers,' but authentic intimacy and closeness

-for them a non-issue.
+proximity remains for them a non-issue.

 not presume that a Narcissist and Borderline can construct a successful